aoloe/scribus-script-repository/export_scripter_api/README.md

 ## Usage

+### Getting the API documentation from Scribus

-You can run `export-scripter-api.py` from inside of Scribus or run `run-export-scripter-api.py` from a terminal (it will launch Scribus with `export-scripter-api.py`).
+- Run `export_scripter_api.py` from inside of Scribus or from a terminal (it will launch Scribus with itself as a parameter).

-This will create the scripter API documentation by reading the _docstrings_ defind in the Scribus source code.
+- This will build the scripter API documentation by reading the _docstrings_ defined in the Scribus source code.

-The markdown files are written into an `out` directory next to the script itself.
+- The markdown files are written into an `out/` directory next to the script itself.

-The script also writes `out/mkdocs.yml`, a configuration file that can be used with `mkdocs` to generate Html files.
+- The script also writes `out/mkdocs.yml`, a configuration file that can be used with `mkdocs` to generate Html files.

-Finally, `out/logs.txt` contains the list of the functions and constants that have not be processed by the rules defined in the `run-export-script-api.json` config.
+- `out/logs.txt` contains the list of the functions and constants that have not be processed by the rules defined in the `run_export_script_api.json` config.
   You can use it to check that all commands are included in the documentation.

 ## Exporting with mkdocs

-`mkdocs` can use the Markdown files created by this script to create a directory of static HTML files:
+`mkdocs` uses the Markdown files created by the `export_scripter_api.py` script to create a directory of static HTML files:

+- `mkdocs` needs to be installed (system wide or in a _venv_)
+- go into the `out/` directory
-- The script creates a `out/mkdocs.yml` config file for mkdocs.
+- The script should have created  the `out/mkdocs.yml` config file for `mkdocs`.
+- If you have a copy of the repository with the static html files, symlink it into the `out/` with as `site/`:
+  `ln -s ~/src/scribus-scripter-api-with-mkdocs/ site``
 - in the `out/` directory, run `mkdocs build && cp ../in/README.md site/`
 - View or upload your files.
 - The result can be seen here: <http://impagina.org/scribus-scripter-api/>